MMZK1526/Haskell-RM/README.md

 ### Introduction

-A Register Machine is a simple system involving a finite  of registers (each can hold a natural number), a finite  of lines, and only three instructions (increment, decrement and halt).
+A Register Machine is a simple system involving a finite number of registers (each can hold a natural number), a finite number of lines, and only three instructions (increment, decrement and halt).

-An increment instruction takes a register and a line .
+An increment instruction takes a register and a line.
 It increments a the register and jumps to the given line.

 A decrement instruction takes a register and two line s (say `m` and `n`).
 If the register is positive, it decrements the value and jumps to line `m`.
 Otherwise it jump to line `n` (without changing the register, which is still 0).